-- "Rashomon"-Style: When a story is made up of multiple narrations by different viewpoints of the same event, none of which add up or agree with one another.
+- "Rashomon"-Style: A subtrope of Unreliable Narrator for a story that is made up of multiple narrations by different viewpoints of the same event, none of which add up or agree with one another.
 Of course, this time the reader expects falsehood.

 - I Lied: When, well, a character lies.
 But especially when the audience wasn't given clues that he was lying and we thought we were allowed to believe him.